For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • If CHECKED: The system will wipe all traces.
 The bounding boxes surrounding all untagged faces will be completely removed from the Asset.

-If you have any questions about “Recognition Settings" or other features, don't hesitate to ask, we're always here to help!
+If you have any questions, don't hesitate to ask, we're always here to help!

 Last updated